 Talking to Himself: Played straight with Mike Henry, whenever Cleveland and Rallo interact with each other.
 Averted mostly with Seth MacFarlane, who only voiced Tim the Bear and Dr. Fist (until he found replacement voice actors for those characters).
 Compare with Family Guy and American Dad!, where MacFarlane voices a sizeable amount of male characters, mostly the father of the familynote Peter Griffin and Stan Smith, the bizarre live-in guest of the housenote Brian the talking dog, and Roger the alien, the next-door neighbor with a sexual sidenote Quagmire, a serial rapist who's into all kinds of kinky stuff, and Greg Corbin, a gay man who's in a committed relationship, and a newscaster characternote Tom Tucker and Greg Corbin.

 What Could Have Been: A promo released prior to the show airing had different designs for the family.
-Donna's hair was smaller, Rallo had a buzzcut instead of an afro, and Roberta wore different clothes.
-Also, Holt replaced a British family who were Cleveland's other neighbors.
+Donna's hair was smaller, Rallo had a buzzcut instead of an afro, and Roberta's clothes were more revealing (she had short-shorts and a midriff with a jacket top).

 (mixed with Bowdlerization): The theme song originally ended with, "And so, I found a place/Where everyone will know/My happy black guy face/This is The Cleveland Show," but for whatever reason (censorship, most likely), "My happy black guy face" was changed to "My happy mustached face."
 The closed captions had the original line when the show first came on, but have since used the new version.